-These iterations are continued until the customer is completely satisfied with the prototype.
-Once the customer is satisfied with the prototype, developers start implementing the final system.
-In this section, we will discuss prototyping in brief.
-We will also discuss the phases of prototyping along with its types, advantages & disadvantages.
+These iterations continue until the customer is completely satisfied with the prototype.
+Once the customer is fully satisfied with the prototype, the developer starts implementing the final system.

 Content: Prototyping Model in Software Engineering